Welcome to the Library

 Wireless is available throughout the building.
 Sign on the guest network or better yet, register for the "UCSD Protected" network to access all of the library resources.
 Details for registering can be found at ACMS Wireless Overview.

 Your UCSD photo ID card will be your library card and the barcode on the back is your library card number.
-Many of your core curriculum text books are available electronically through the library and those in print are often added to our Reserves shelf so everyone can share the book.
-With the barcode and your PIN, you can place a request for a checked out book and be on the waiting list for when it is returned, or you can request books from other San Diego libraries or even other UC libraries.
-Additionally, you can also manage your library account online including renewing books or checking items you have through interlibrary loan.
+Many of your text books are available electronically through the library.
+But if you need something we don't have, with the barcode and your PIN, you can request books from other San Diego libraries (SDSU's collection might be helpful) or even other UC libraries.
+Additionally, you can also manage your library account online including renewing books or checking items you have through the request (or interlibrary loan) process.

 Access from Home

 Much of our library collections are now available online - thousands of electronic journals, books, databases, image resources, etc., -- almost everything -- is available from home if you set up your home computer for "remote access."
 You'll be able to do this when you get your username and password for UCSD e-mail.
-Our Off-Campus Access page provides links for setting up either the VPN or proxy.
+Our Off-Campus Access page provides links for setting up either the VPN.